 Questions?
 Call 1-800-318-2596, 24 hours a day, 7 days a week.
 (TTY: 1-855-889-4325) “

-That leaves us with the issue of how the US Govt. determines if we officially “live outside the USA”.
+The US Govt. determines if we officially “live outside the USA” in one of 2 ways.
 In the simplest case, to qualify for the ACA Foreign exclusion:

 *~ We must qualify under IRS requirements to be a “bona fide resident” (permanent resident) of a foreign country. http://www.irs.gov/pub/irs-pdf/f2555.pdf